dkweiss31/dkweiss31.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year graduate student studying the physics of superconducting circuits in
+I am a postdoc in the Girvin and Puri groups at Yale University studying possible physical implementations of QRAM.
-<a href="https://sites.northwestern.edu/koch/" target="_blank">Jens Koch's group</a> at Northwestern University.
-My research interests include quantum information and computation, superconducting circuits, noise-protected qubits, the fluxonium circuit and fluxonium gates.
+I received my PhD from Northwestern University in Jens Koch's group where I studied noise protected superconducting circuits (like the current mirror) as well as novel techniques for coupling and controlling fluxonium qubits.

 You can find a copy of my CV <a href="../files/D_K_Weiss_CV.pdf" target="_blank">here</a>.

+You can find a copy of my thesis <a href="../files/Danny_Thesis_Final.pdf" target="_blank">here</a>.

 # Publications